 The first scan is usually done in the sixth week, or between the sixth and the ninth week.
 This is called an Early Pregnancy Scan or Dating and Viability Scan.
-This is done only after six weeks because in the initial weeks the pregnancy sac is too small to be visible in the ultrasound.
+This is done only after six weeks, because, in the initial weeks the pregnancy sac is too small to be visible on the ultrasound.

 Why is this required?
 While you do not really need an ultrasound scan to confirm your pregnancy (you would have already done the home test, blood test and would be experiencing various symptoms), doctors usually advice the early pregnancy scan to:

-- See if the baby is inside the uterus and in the right position (and is not an ectopic pregnancy)
+- See if the baby is in the uterus and in the right position (and is not an ectopic pregnancy)